Lesson 02

 • Why is decode sequential for a single response?

-• Which phase mostly affects time to first token?
+• Which phase mostly affects time to first token, and what else is in TTFT besides prefill?

 • Why can retrieved context make a system slower?